reshamas/reshamas.github.io/_posts/2020-06-11-data-umbrella-scikit-learn-online-sprint-report.md

 A number of Windows users experienced challenges in setting up their virtual environment.

 ## Pair Programming
 This was an entirely online event.
-Particpants were assigned their partner prior to sprint start.
+Participants were assigned their partner prior to sprint start.
 Where possible, a new contributor was matched with a returning contributor.

 ## Non-measurable Impact